georgepol01/SyncSage_Spring_Boot_App/README.md

   - After setting up all configurations, build the application using your IDE or a command-line tool.
   - Run the application, and SyncSage will begin monitoring emails and synchronizing your listings automatically.

-**Please note** that you'll need to manually enter your Airbnb credentials during the process and ensure any pop-ups on GMX.com are closed, as the app relies on the Chrome profile for maintaining session information.
+**Please note** that you'll need to manually enter your Airbnb credentials during the first itteration and ensure any pop-ups on GMX.com are closed, as the app relies on the Chrome profile for maintaining session information.

+### **Disclaimer**
+ - This application is a prototype developed for educational purposes during university studies and is not intended for commercial use.
+It is not a finished product and has significant room for improvement.
+Currently, the app is configured to run in browser mode rather than headless mode, leaving potential for enhanced speed and performance.
+Additionally, there is an opportunity to extend its functionality to support other email providers and booking platforms.

+ - The application also has room for improvement in logging and error handling, particularly through the use of Spring AOP.
+A commented implementation is already included, which can be further developed to enhance these aspects.